manuelluethi/ml4h-project01/README.md

 # ML4H Project
 This repository contains my approach to an exercise posed in the Machine Learning for Health Care course at ETHZ in 2025.
-This is for exploratory purposes only.
+This is ongoing work and intended for exploratory purposes only.

 # Requirements
 It is assumed that the data has been downloaded in .zip format from